When it comes to credit scores, there’s a lot of confusion and misinformation out there.

 To build credit, you’ll need to open your own credit accounts and keep them in good standing by always making payments on time.
 This is the foundation of a good credit score.

-Remember, all credit starts with tradelines.
+Remember, tradelines are the foundation of building credit because all credit starts with tradelines.

 If you need to fix your credit score, there are some strategies you can use to repair your credit score yourself, such as disputing errors on your credit report and paying down high credit card balances.
+However, if you have a lot of inaccurate negative information on your credit report, working with a trusted credit repair company could be a worthwhile option.